 View and accept your financial aid award offer via your BU Web Account.
 Return to your BU Web Account to check on updates as they are posted to your financial aid record.
 Share all financial aid information with any family member helping you with college expenses.

 Attending an open house event?
-Meet with a BU Financial Assistance counselor.

 Want to appeal for more financial aid?

 Get complete instruction on how to appeal for reconsideration and what information and documents to include with your appeal letter, along with a list of frequently asked questions.
 Also, learn more about what to do if your circumstances change or if your have special circumstances that do not seem to be addressed in financial aid application process.

 Paying for BU: Your Aid & Your Bill